Help with mental health

 Help with Mental Health

-The NHS Cumbria also provides access to mental health services through their Improving Access to Psychological Therapies (IAPT) programme, which includes free talking therapies for those experiencing anxiety or depression.
+Lancashire and South Cumbria NHS Foundation Trust provides access to mental health services through their Improving Access to Psychological Therapies (IAPT) programme, which includes free talking therapies for those experiencing anxiety or depression.

 View our TSM Customer Satisfaction Survey results